All Episodes

 Did you authenticate and confirm the contents of this dossier that formed the basis for the wiretap?

-Uh, and bring your toothbrush because you may be held in contempt of court.
+And bring your toothbrush because you may be held in contempt of court.

-Listen, what uh what is your prediction for 2018?
+Listen, what is your prediction for 2018?

-What do you think uh is one of the first things, one of the first courses of action that may be taken where all of this is concerned as soon as everybody is back to work?
+What do you think is one of the first things, one of the first courses of action that may be taken where all of this is concerned as soon as everybody is back to work?

 Well, I would look for two things.

-The second thing I think you can look for is uh the Department of Justice Inspector General Michael Horowitz, who has spent many months investigating the Hillary Clinton uh email decision by Comey and others.
+The second thing I think you can look for is the Department of Justice Inspector General Michael Horowitz, who has spent many months investigating the Hillary Clinton email decision by Comey and others.

-Uh who changed the wording?
+Who changed the wording?

 Was it Strzok and McCabe and Baker who convinced Comey to change the wording to exonerate Hillary Clinton?